waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agatha:** Lost to Agatha's ace Gengar (Lv 59).
 The battle was lost after a critical hit Mega Drain fainted my last Pokémon, TITANESS.
 No new moves were observed.

 ## C. Elite Four - Attempt 3 (Defeat)
 - **Agatha:** Lost to Agatha's ace Gengar (Lv 59).
-The battle was lost after NEPTUNE fainted.
-No new moves were observed.
+The battle was lost after my last two conscious Pokémon, TITANESS and NEPTUNE, fainted.